Meet the Professors

 Read more about Professor Berk

-Education: Juris Doctorate from University of San Francisco School of Law (cum laude), Bachelor of Arts in Accounting from Michigan State University
+Education: Juris Doctor from University of San Francisco School of Law (cum laude), Bachelor of Arts in Accounting from Michigan State University

-Professional Experience: Professor Berk has been working as a Deputy County Counsel for Sonoma County since 1992, where he provides advice for various county departments, the Sonoma County Employees' Retirement Association, and the Grand Jury.
-Professor Berk previously worked at the law frim of Orrick, Herrington & Sutcliffe in San Francisco.
+Professional Experience: Professor Berk has been working as a Deputy County Counsel for Sonoma County since 1992, where he provides advice for various county departments, the Sonoma and Mendocino County Employees' Retirement Associations, Health Services, and the Grand Jury.
+Professor Berk previously worked at the law firm of Orrick, Herrington & Sutcliffe in San Francisco.

 Memberships: California State Bar, Sonoma County Bar Association